Will Not Wearing a Seatbelt Hurt My Personal Injury Case?

-Personal injury lawyers will often come across legal issues that will need to be navigated in order to attempt to obtain a settlement for their clients.
-Our attorneys have done work all over Texas and as Dallas personal injury lawyer / lawyers for thousands of clients over the years, helping to determine the rights of those injured in automobile accident cases.
+Personal injury lawyers frequently encounter legal issues that must be navigated in order to obtain a settlement for their clients.
+Our personal injury attorney has worked all over Texas for thousands of clients, assisting in determining the rights of those injured in automobile accidents.

-Typically, whether you are wearing a seatbelt or not does not come into evidence in a personal injury case.
-This does not mean that the adjuster will not try to use this against you in negotiations, but it does mean that if push comes to shove and we take the case to trial, it is unlikely that the evidence of whether you had a seatbelt on or not will come into trial.
+Whether or not you are wearing a seatbelt is usually irrelevant in a personal injury case – usually.
+This is not to say that the adjuster will not try to use this against you in negotiations, but it does mean that if we have to go to trial, it is unlikely that the evidence of whether or not you were wearing a seatbelt will come into play.

-The following arguments are the ones defense lawyers typically use to try and get the evidence in.
-I’ll explain why those arguments do not allow the evidence of use or non-use of a seatbelt comes into evidence.
+The defense lawyers typically use the following arguments to try to get the evidence admitted.
+I’ll explain why those arguments do not allow evidence of seatbelt use or non-use into evidence.

-Contributory Negligence argument: An insurance company’s lawyer or defendant’s attorney might try to get the evidence in to show the injured plaintiff had “contributory negligence”.
-The problem with using this theory is that contributory negligence goes to the cause of the accident.
-In other words, but for the conduct complained of, the accident would not have happened.
-Negligent actions that merely increase or add to the extent of loss or injury caused by someone elses negligence is not contributory negligence that defeats a person’s ability to recover from a defendant.
+The argument of Contributory Negligence: An insurance company’s or defendant’s attorney may attempt to introduce evidence demonstrating the injured plaintiff’s “contributory negligence.”
+The problem with this theory is that contributory negligence contributes to the accident’s cause.
+In other words, if not for the alleged misconduct, the accident would not have occurred.
+Negligent actions that merely increase or add to the extent of loss or injury caused by someone else’s negligence do not constitute contributory negligence that precludes a person from recovering from a defendant.

-Contributory negligence goes to the proximate cause of the original accident itself.
+Contributory negligence is applied to the proximate cause of the initial accident.

-Failure to Mitigate argument: Many insurance lawyers or defense attorneys will try to argue that the injured person “failed to mitigate” their damages by not wearing a seatbelt.
-This means you did not attempt to keep your damages to a minimum (which is typically required – you can’t just sit back and let your damages go out of control if you have some ability to control the costs).
+The argument of Failure to Mitigate: Many insurance or defense lawyers will try to argue that the injured person “failed to mitigate” their damages by not wearing a seatbelt.
+This means you did not make an effort to keep your damages to a minimum (which is usually required – you can’t just sit back and let your damages run amok if you have some control over the costs).

-Failure to mitigate goes to the injured party’s actions after he has been injured and how he tries to keep those damages to a minimum.
-It does not go to the actions taken before the injury occurs (the failure to put on a seatbelt).
+Failure to mitigate refers to the injured party’s actions after he has been injured and how he attempts to limit the extent of his damages.
+It does not address the actions taken prior to the injury (the failure to put on a seatbelt).